 IDSC is committed to promoting data science to enhance data science understanding within the University’s research community.
-We are pleased to introduce to three grant programs by which UM researchers can engage in data science.
+We offer three grant programs by which UM researchers can engage in data science.
 Program descriptions and instructions on how to apply are detailed below.

 Expanding the Use of Collaborative Data Science at UM

-Step 1: Deadline Passed [The disciplinary researcher provides a one-page letter of intent to IDSC outlining the discipline specific research and where data science fits in.
+Step 1: The disciplinary researcher provides a one-page letter of intent to IDSC outlining the discipline-specific research and where data science fits in.
 Based on the letter of intent, the IDSC review team will identify an IDSC data scientist for the collaboration, if the research team has not already identified an IDSC partner.
 Deadline: 5:00 PM, Friday, September 10, 2021. [[Submit Letter Here.]]
 NOW CLOSED

-Step 2: The research team (including the IDSC data scientist) will prepare a two-page proposal that outlines the research and the data science plan.
-The proposal should also include a short discussion of potential external funding mechanisms that the proposed work can be used to enhance the competitive position of the research team and a budget plan on how the funds will be utilized.
+Step 2: [UPON INVITATION] The research team (including the IDSC data scientist) will prepare a two-page proposal that outlines the research and the data science plan.
+The proposal should also include a short discussion of potential external funding mechanisms that the proposed work can be used to enhance the competitive position of the research team, and a budget plan on how the funds will be utilized.
 The research team will have one month from the letter of intent to submit the two-page proposal.
 Deadline: 5:00PM, Friday, November 19, 2021.
 Submit Proposal Here.

 The basic philosophy of the Early Career Researcher award is to allow the uninitiated an opportunity to explore the possibilities of data science and computing using IDSC resources to advance their research and educational goals.
 This is explicitly intended to not be used to service funded research projects.
 Rather, it is intended to introduce individuals to the possibility of using data science and computing in their research or educational programs.
 The grant includes 90K SUs and access to IDSC computational resources for one year.
 These grants are renewable for one additional year with a second application.
 The application includes a one-paragraph discussion of what the user intends to do with the SUs.
 Apply Now